 Local Law 97: Everything You Need to Know about New York's Historic Legislation on Building Emissions

 On May 19, 2019, the New York City Council passed local law 97 (LL 97) as the centerpiece of the city’s Climate Mobilization Act (CMA), which plans to reduce citywide carbon emissions by 40 percent by 2030 and 80 percent by 2050.
 LL 97 recognizes both that the city’s buildings are the single largest contributor to greenhouse gas (GHG) emissions, accounting for nearly 70 percent of total citywide emissions in 2014, and that the technology and knowhow exist today to enable the city to reach its ambitious emissions reduction targets.
-At Lucid, our mission is to empower building managers to boost efficiency and cost-savings through an intelligent, intuitive building energy management platform, so we'd like to spend some time talking about the impact of Local Law 97.
+At Building Insights, our mission is to empower building managers to boost efficiency and cost-savings through an intelligent, intuitive building energy management platform, so we'd like to spend some time talking about the impact of Local Law 97.

 What NYC's Local Law 97 Means for Building Owners And Managers